-The Florida Bar and the Supreme Court invite nominations from legal aid groups, civic organizations, fellow lawyers and regular citizens who know of a special lawyer, judge, law firm or voluntary bar that has freely given of time and expertise in making legal services available to the poor.
+The Florida Bar and the chief justice of the Supreme Court invite nominations from legal aid groups, civic organizations, fellow lawyers, and regular citizens who know of a special lawyer, judge, law firm or voluntary bar that has freely given of time and expertise in making legal services available to the poor.

-Nominations must be received by Oct.
-24. Nomination forms are available at https://www.floridabar.org/ProBonoAwards for the following award categories:
+Nominations must be received by Thursday, October 22.
+The online nomination forms are available on The Florida Bar’s website at for the following award categories:

 The Tobias Simon Pro Bono Service Award